Room acoustics: Reverberation of the room

 with V=volume of the room in m^{3}.
 Ideally, the RT60 should have about the same value at all frequencies from 30 to 12,000 Hz.

-To get the desired RT60, several acoustics materials can be used as described in several books.
+To get the desired RT60, several acoustic materials can be used as described in several books.
 A valuable simplification of the task was proposed by Oscar Bonello in 1979.
 It consists of using standard acoustic panels of 1 m^{2} hung from the walls of the room (only if the panels are parallel).
 These panels use a combination of three Helmholtz resonators and a wooden resonant panel.
 This system gives a large acoustic absorption at low frequencies (under 500 Hz) and reduces at high frequencies to compensate for the typical absorption by people, lateral surfaces, ceilings, etc.